 As with any rule, there always appears to be an exception.
-Music has plenty of rules and some you can obey and others you can safely ignore without destroying the composition.
+Music has plenty of rules.
+Some you must obey, and others you can safely ignore without destroying the composition.
 But what happens when you ignore the time signature in a piece of music?

 Well, in this article, we’ll delve deep into the world of missed beats and exceptions to rules so that you can better understand how to read a musical score and understand just what is going on with some very well-known pieces of music.